01 of 14

 A great way to experience the Cape Fear region, especially during warmer months, is to rent a beach cottage or condo - you'll find hundreds of properties up and down the coast.
 Intracoastal Realty and Bryant Real Estate are two of the largest and most reliable agencies for vacation rentals.

 An exceptional accommodation in the heart of the downtown historic district, the gay-friendly Rosehill Inn occupies a lavish Italianate 1840s mansion with helpful but unobtrusive innkeepers and six spacious rooms with tall windows, plush floral-print bedding, luxuriant towels and robes, and inviting common areas.
-Around the corner, the upscale 40-suite Wilmingtonian often hosts visiting showbiz types; some units have Jacuzzis and fireplaces, and all have kitchenettes or wet bars.

 Another first-rate property downtown, the Camellia Cottage contains four guest rooms with bold, stylish color schemes, well-chosen artwork, and in some cases working fireplaces.
-The moderate rates, pet-friendly policy, and memorable breakfasts (the owner is a pastry chef) make this 1880s Queen Anne Victorian an excellent choice.
+The moderate rates, a pet-friendly policy, and memorable breakfasts (the owner is a pastry chef) make this 1880s Queen Anne Victorian an excellent choice.
 With its soaring turrets and steep roof, the dramatic C.W.
 Worth House is another favorite gay-friendly B&B in the historic district - rooms are done with Victorian antiques, and some have clawfoot tubs and two-person showers.

 In the sweet village of Southport, down near the mouth of the Cape Fear River, the elegant and very gay-welcoming Robert Ruark Inn occupies a meticulously restored Victorian house.
-There are five warmly furnished rooms with beautiful antiques and such modern touches as flat-screen TVs and writing desks with high-speed Internet.
+There are five warmly furnished rooms with beautiful antiques and such modern touches like flat-screen TVs and writing desks with high-speed Internet.
 This is the perfect overnight for exploring the Cape Fear coastal region.

 GLBT-popular options near the ocean include the Hidden Treasure Inn, in Kure Beach, a simple and cozy complex of four attractively furnished and reasonably priced efficiencies.
 There's a pool on-site, and the beach is just two blocks away; and the lesbian-owned Palm Air Cottages, a pet-friendly property consisting of condos and bungalows of varying sizes (some as large as three bedrooms).
 Deluxe units face the ocean and the pier in Kure Beach, while more economical options are a block or two inland.
 These fully furnished properties are great for families or groups planning an extended vacation along the Cape Fear coast.Continue to 10 of 14 below.